Mustafa Saed

-Jamal Mustafa (born Terrance Ladd Blalock) is an American professional wrestler, better known by his ring name, Mustafa Saed.
+Jamal Mustafa (born Terrance Ladd Blalock; September 30, 1963), better known by his ring name Mustafa Saed, is an American professional wrestler.
 He is best known for his appearances with Smoky Mountain Wrestling and Extreme Championship Wrestling in the 1990s.

 Professional wrestling career

-Early career (1990–1994)
+Early career (1990–1991)

 Mustafa was trained as a professional wrestler by Gene Anderson.
 He made his debut on the August 18 (taped August 6), 1990 episode of WCW Worldwide teaming with Scott Williams in a match against WCW World Tag Team Champions Doom.
 He would make his singles debut against J.W.
 Storm on the October 27, 1990 edition of World Championship Wrestling.
-Over the following years made appearances with the World Wrestling Federation and World Championship Wrestling as a jobber.
+Saed also appeared with the World Wrestling Federation.

+World Championship Wrestling (1992–1993)

+In November 1992, Saed began appearing with World Championship Wrestling as a jobber.
+Wrestling primarily on WCW Saturday Night, with occasional appearances on WCW Main Event and WCW Worldwide, he lost to opponents such as 2 Cold Scorpio, Cactus Jack, Davey Boy Smith, Erik Watts, and Van Hammer.
+Saed left WCW in May 1993.

 Smoky Mountain Wrestling (1994–1995)

-In 1994 at Smokey Mountain Wrestling, the pairing of Saed, New Jack and, for a brief time, D'Lo Brown were collectively known as The Gangstas.
+In 1994 at Smoky Mountain Wrestling, the pairing of Saed, New Jack and, for a brief time, D'Lo Brown were collectively known as The Gangstas.
 A controversial gimmick, the Gangstas would cut promos about activist Medgar Evers and O. J. Simpson to infuriate the southern white crowd, they would also use fried chicken and watermelons as props and would win matches via only a two count rather than the conventional three count purportedly due to Affirmative Action.
 The Gangstas would feud with The Rock 'n' Roll Express for several months in chase of the SMW Tag Team Championship which they would eventually win on October 3 but would lose the titles back the Rock 'n' Roll Express two months later.
 After the loss, the Gangstas would feud with teams such as Tony Anthony and Tracy Smothers and The Heavenly Bodies.
 In 1995 The Gangstas, now consisting of only Saed and New Jack, left SMW in a controversial fashion which escalated the long-standing dispute between Paul Heyman and Jim Cornette.